Achieving Work-Life Balance An Intervention Program Evaluation

 Summary of Program:

-Participants will take part a half-day online (Zoom) workshop with activities and discussions to identify who and what is important in their lives and how to begin aligning their day-to-day behaviors with their priorities in life.
+Participants will take part in a half-day online (Zoom) workshop with activities and discussions to identify who and what is important in their lives and how to begin aligning their day-to-day behaviors with their priorities in life.

 First, you will discover and document how your work-life imbalance has been affecting you, your spouse, children, and your team members at work.
 Secondly, you will discover and document your desired future - the goals and dreams you have for your personal self-care and your relationships at home and at work.
 Lastly, you will build and implement a personalized work-life balance transformational plan.